jimmysmits/CloudNotes/Terraform.md

 Destroy provisioners are run before the resource is destroyed.
 If they fail, Terraform will error and rerun the provisioners again on the next `terraform apply`

-Note: By default, a defined provisioner is a creation-time provisioner.
+🗒️: By default, a defined provisioner is a creation-time provisioner.
 You must explicitly define a provisioner to be a destroy-time provisioner

 #### LOCAL VS REMOTE EXEC